alexnardini/FLAM3_for_SideFX_Houdini/src/py__3_11/README.md

 # Python
 # File name:    `py_flam3__3_11_H21_UP.py`
 - _The ending filename digits represent the least python version needed to run this code_.
+- _This python file version is the most updated out of them all._
 ## Houdini version: H21 and up
 ### Description: